 The Group does not hold any credit derivatives to offset its credit exposure.
-The Company has an invoice financing facility for Australia provided by the Bank of Melbourne together with an overdraft facility in its 100% owned Germany based subsidiary, Compumedics Germany GmbH.
+The Company previously had an invoice financing facility for Australia provided by the Bank of Melbourne.
+This facility has now been converted to an overdraft facility, details of which are at Note 15.
+The Company also has an overdraft facility in its 100% owned Germany based subsidiary, Compumedics Germany GmbH.
 Details of which can be found at Note 15.
 These financing activities do not affect this analysis of credit risk summarised here.